Esri/storymap-swipe/README.md

 3. [Configure](#configure)
 4. [Personalize](#personalize)

-Note that a [more complete documentation](https://github.com/Esri/swipe-map-storytelling-template-js/raw/master/Readme.pdf)  is included in the download
+Note that a [more complete documentation](https://github.com/Esri/swipe-map-storytelling-template-js/raw/master/Readme.pdf) is included in the downloadable archive.

 #### Install